108170218-myseneca/CSN400-Capstone/Checkpoint5/README.md

 - **Question6:**
 What the difference between the `Containers` listed?

-🐳 The following `Countainers` have been created and mapping to different ports and allow the containers to be accessed using different ports:
+🐳 The following `Containers` have been created and mapping to different `Ports` and allow the `Containers` to be accessed using different ports:
 - The first `Container` is mapped from the `Port 1000` of the host machine to `Port 3000` of the `Container`
 - The second `Container` is mapped from the `Port 3000` of the host machine to `Port 3000` of the `Container`